vertexproject/synapse/docs/synapse/devguides/devops_cell.rst

 Depending on deployment requirements, a combination of methods can be used for loading the configurations into the Cell.

 .. note::
-    The service directory (refered to as ``dirn``) should be considered a persistent directory for a given Synapse service.
-Inside of this directory there are several files stored which are neccesary in order for a given instance of a service deployment to work properly.
+    The Cell directory (refered to as ``dirn``) should be considered a persistent directory for a given Synapse cell.
+Inside of this directory there are several files stored which are necessary in order for a given instance of a cell deployment to work properly.

-    Docker images made by Vertex to support Synapse services will have default volumes for ``/vertex/storage``.
+    Docker images made by Vertex to support Synapse cells will have default volumes for ``/vertex/storage``.
-    We use this as the default service directory for default entry points in documentation.
+    We use this as the default cell directory for default entry points in documentation.
 This location can either have a persistent docker volume present for it created, or a external location on disk can be mapped into this location.
-Any orchestration tooling should consider the requirements for service directory data to be persistent, unless stated otherwise.
+Any orchestration tooling should consider the requirements for cell directory data to be persistent, unless stated otherwise.